rbisdorff/Digraph3/docSphinx/_build/html/_sources/tutorial.rst.txt

 Computing with multiple threads in parallel
 ```````````````````````````````````````````

-Modern desktop and laptop computers usually provide a multithreaded CPU which allows to run several threads in parallel.
+Modern desktop and laptop computers usually provide a multithreaded CPU which allows to run several threads in parallel [53]_.
 In the Digraph3 resources we offer this usage with a *Threading*, a *nbrCores* or *nbrOfCPUs* and a *startMethod* parameter (see below Lines 6-7)

 .. code-block:: pycon
    :linenos: